 Your device’s audio output is still routed to headphones or a Bluetooth device.
 On Windows, check Settings > System > Sound for the output device.
 On iPhone, flip the Ring/Silent switch off and restart the phone to reset routing.
 On Android, disconnect Bluetooth devices and check the media volume slider.

 Audio sync problems usually come from hardware acceleration in your browser.
 Go to Chrome Settings > System and turn off “Use hardware acceleration when available,” then restart Chrome.
-In our testing on Windows 11, this fixed a 0.5-second delay on a laptop with an older Intel integrated GPU.
-Firefox and Edge have similar hardware acceleration toggles in their settings menus if you’re not using Chrome.
+In our testing on Windows 11, this fixed a roughly half-second delay on a laptop with an older Intel integrated GPU.
+Firefox and Edge have similar hardware acceleration toggles in their settings menus.

-On iPhone, DND doesn’t mute media playback by default, so YouTube should still work.
-On some Android phones, DND settings include a “No media” option that silences YouTube.
-Check Settings > DND and verify media exceptions are turned on.
+On iPhone, DND doesn’t mute media playback by default, so YouTube should still play audio.
+On some Android phones, the DND settings include a “No media” option that silences YouTube.
+Check Settings > DND and verify that media and alarms are allowed.

 Windows updates sometimes reset your default audio device or replace your manufacturer’s audio drivers with generic ones.
 Open Device Manager and look for a yellow warning icon on your audio device, then update or reinstall the driver.
 Also verify the correct output device in Settings > System > Sound, since the update may have switched it to a monitor’s built-in speakers or a device you don’t use.